Shubham121s/pack-to-si/README.md

 ﻿
 # Counter App

-This is a simple React application that demonstrates the use of a custom hook for managing a counter, along with buttons to increment and decrement the counter value.
+This is a simple React application that demonstrates the use of a custom hook for managing a counter, along with buttons to increment and decrement the counter value.//

 ## Features